JetBrains/intellij-plugin-verifier/intellij-plugin-verifier/verifier-test/src/test/resources/exampleDocumentedProblems.md

 : It is a comment why
 `com.example.Bam` class renamed to `com.example.NewBam`
 : It is a comment why
+`com.example.Iface` interface renamed to `com.example.NewIface`
+: It is a comment why
+`com.example.Annotation` annotation renamed to `com.example.NewAnnotation`
+: It is a comment why
+`com.example.Enum` enum renamed to `com.example.NewEnum`
+: It is a comment why
 `com.some.Class` class now extends `com.some.other.Class` and inherits its final method `methodName(int, String)` : It is a comment why `com.some.Class.someMarkedMethod` method `com.some.Parameter` parameter marked @`com.some.Annotation`